nayan-agrawal/javascript-notes/notes/Promises.md

 Q: How to fix the above issue?
 _A: Using Promise._

-Now, we will make `createOrder` function return a promise and we will capture that `promise` into a `variable`
+Now, we will make `createOrder` function which returns a promise and we will capture that `promise` into a `variable`.

-Promise is nothing but we can assume it to be empty object with some data value in it, and this data value will hold whatever this `createOrder` function will return.
+Promise is nothing but an empty object with some data value in it, and this data value will hold whatever this `createOrder` function will return.

 Since `createOrder` function is an async function and we don't know how much time will it take to finish execution.

 So the moment `createOrder` will get executed, it will return you a `undefined` value.
-Let's say after 5 secs execution finished so now `orderId` is ready so, it will fill the `undefined` value with the `orderId`.
+Let's say after 5 secs `createOrder` function is executed successfully and now `orderId` is ready so, it will fill the `undefined` value with the `orderId`.

 In short, When `createOrder` get executed, it immediately returns a `promise object` with `undefined` value. then javascript will continue to execute with other lines of code.
 After sometime when `createOrder` has finished execution and `orderId` is ready then that will `automatically` be assigned to our returned `promise` which was earlier `undefined`.

-Q: Question is how we will get to know `response` is ready?
+Q: How we will get to know `response` is ready?
 _A: So, we will attach a `callback` function to the `promise object` using `then` to get triggered automatically when `result` is ready._

 ```js